-World Court to rule on emergency measures in Rohingya genocide case
+World court to rule on emergency measures in Rohingya genocide case

 Although the Myanmar case in The Hague is only at an early stage, human rights lawyer Akila Radhakrishnan said it has already had an impact.

 “Since the case was filed we’ve seen the government take some action to ensure accountability, like issuing a court martial.
-Now the military justice system is deeply flawed but its something that wasn’t there before,” she said, adding that the Myanmar government clearly feels it can no longer “fully ignore” the allegations.
+Now the military justice system is deeply flawed but its something that wasn’t there before,” she said.

-Radhakrishnan said that ordering regular reporting would be big step forward that could pile international pressure on Myanmar to resolve the conflict, possibly at the United Nations.

-Reporting by Stephanie van den Berg; Additional reporting by Rume Paul in Coz's Bazar; Writing by Anthony Deutsch, Editing by Alexandra Hudson
+Reporting by Stephanie van den Berg; Additional reporting by Ruma Paul in Cox's Bazar; Writing by Anthony Deutsch & Poppy McPherson, Editing by Alexandra Hudson & Simon Cameron-Moore